Postdoctoral Fellowships in Psychology

 Additional Information

-This is a one-year position with a flexible start date between August and mid-September 2025.
-The position will split time between Children’s National main hospital and the Children's National Takoma Theatre, both located in Washington, D.C.
+This is a one-year position with a flexible start date between August and mid-September 2026.
+The position will split time between Children’s National Hospital and Children's National Takoma Theatre, both located in Washington, D.C.
 The position will also include telemedicine services.
 First-year stipends are comparable to NIH standards plus benefits.
 The fellow will receive financial support to participate in national conferences.

 Application Requirements